matttm/imposter-db/README.md

 go build  # creates binary
 ```
-These variables should be in the environment of the terminal runnning the program and shouldn be the information you normally use to correct directly to the remote:
+These variables should be in the environment of the terminal running the proxy and should be the information you normally use to correct directly to the remote:
 ```
 export DB_HOST=""
 export DB_USER=""